Webbmekanikern/woocommerce/woocommerce-gateway-billmate/readme.txt

 === WOOCOMMERCE BILLMATE GATEWAY ===

-Original code created by Niklas Högefjord - http://krokedil.com/ Modified for Billmate by Gagan Preet, Eminence Technology
+Original code created by Niklas Högefjord - http://krokedil.com/ Modified for Billmate by Gagan Preet, Eminence Technology.

 Documentation with instructions on how to setup the plugin can be found at http://billmate.se/plugins/manual/Installation_Manual_Woocommerce_Billmate.pdf